Christian Kirksey: In popular culture

-Kirksey is featured in Madden NFL 15; however, when used in the gamemode "Madden Ultimate Team", he is on the Tennessee Titans; due to a glitch, his in-game avatar appears as 1 ft 2 in in height, which makes him the first "Foottall" player in Madden history.
+Kirksey is featured in Madden NFL 15; however, when used in the gamemode "Madden Ultimate Team" and he is on the Tennessee Titans; due to a glitch, his in-game avatar appears as 1 ft 2 in in height, which makes him the first "Foottall" player in Madden history.
 Kirksey later appeared in a trailer EA Sports created for the game that features the glitch.